realworldocaml/book/other-notes/02-intro.md

 we see that rather than choose a particular type for the value being tested, OCaml has introduced a _type variable_ `'a`.
 This is how you express in the type system that the value in question is generic, and can be used with any type substituted in for `'a`.
-Thus, we can
+So, we can
 write:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~